3D Seismic Survey Project

 Onshore seismic operations usually use specialised trucks that carry a heavy plate that is pressed against the ground and then vibrated to generate a seismic signal.
 Seismic processing requires powerful computers, sophisticated software and specialised skills.
 Once the seismic has been processed, it must be interpreted by highly trained scientists.

 As a demonstration project, CTSCo is committed to exceeding best practice.
-To obtain the best quality data possible, the Integrated Surat Basin Carbon Capture and Storage Project acquired the equivalent amount of data over the 10 square kilometres at Glenhaven Project site, as would be acquired on a traditional petroleum industry 3D seismic survey that covers some 800 square kilometres.
+To obtain the best quality data possible, the Integrated Surat Basin Carbon Capture and Storage Project acquired the equivalent amount of data over the 10 square kilometres at Glenhaven Project site in the northern Surat Basin, as would be acquired on a traditional petroleum industry 3D seismic survey that covers some 800 square kilometres.

 This was achieved by a combination of the number and spacing of the seismic source effort and the number and spacing of the geophone receivers.

 What is the process used to perform the seismic survey?